 John Simmons founded Simmons more than a hundred years ago with the mission of helping women achieve financial independence. [email protected] is designed to build on this legacy and be accessible and attainable for women of all backgrounds and at all stages of life.
 By leveraging 2U’s technology platform and support services, Simmons is able to make its high-quality education available to those who are unable to participate in the University’s traditional on-campus undergraduate experience.
-Full- and part-time degree program options will be offered, and up to 96 transfer credits will be accepted.
-Additionally, up to 24 credits will be granted for life experience.
+Part-time degree program options will be offered.
+Up to 96 transfer credits will be accepted, including up to 24 credits for life experience.

 “While the pandemic has resulted in many challenges for the higher education sector, it’s also created an opportunity for Simmons to become more innovative and strategic,” said Catherine Paden, Deputy Provost at Simmons University.
 “The expertise of our faculty and our experience in online learning are unique strengths that position our university well for future growth.
 And the investments we’re making will enable us to emerge from this pandemic as a stronger and more competitive institution.”